 -HERITAGE-

-Through the co-operation of the Shropshire Aero Club, the Wartime Aircraft Recovery Group operates a small museum on the site, which itself is steeped in history.
+Through the co-operation of the Shropshire Aero Club, the RAF Sleap Heritage Museum operates a small museum on the site, which itself is steeped in history.

-This all-volunteer group investigates crash sites and recovers and displays artifacts as a memorial to pilots that gave their lives operating in the Shropshire area during World War II.
+This all-volunteer group runs the museum from donations only, and is currently open Saturday and Sunday.
 The displays include a number of aero engines, and a reconstruction of an airfield Flight Office.

 Admission to the museum is free.

-Opening times May-October Saturday and Sunday, other times by prior arrangement.
+Opening times Saturday and Sunday, other times by prior arrangement.

-Since the museum is run entirely by volunteers it would be advisable to phone the airfield manager when planning a visit to avoid disappointment.
+Since the museum is run entirely by volunteers it would be advisable to phone ahead when planning a visit to avoid disappointment.

 The History.